samuel-lexim/lexim/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 4.0.2 (2021-01-14) =

+Bugfixes:

+* Fixes a bug where errors or notices could be triggered when using the plugin with some other plugins or custom code.

 = 4.0.1 (2021-01-12) =